flutter/assets-for-api-docs/README.md

 in this repository to see examples.
 Avoid checking in just a static image file (e.g. PNG, JPEG), without a way to regenerate and update it.

+## Creating new diagrams

+To create a new diagram:

+1. Create a new Dart file inside `/packages/diagrams/lib/src/`.

+2. Export that file from `/packages/diagrams/lib/diagrams.dart`.

+3. Create one or more diagram widgets that mix-in `DiagramMetadata`, overriding the `name` getter to return their name, which should be lower_snake_case.

+    * If your diagram is animated, override the `duration` getter to return the duration of the animation.

+    * If your diagram's state needs to wait imperatively, mix-in `LockstepStateMixin` and call `waitLockstep(duration)`.

+    * If your diagram needs simulated gesture input, acquire a `WidgetController` by calling `DiagramWidgetController.of(context)`.

+4. Create a class that extends `DiagramStep`.

+5. Override the `diagrams` getter of `DiagramStep` to return a list containing the new diagrams.

+6. Override the `category` getter of `DiagramStep` to return the category it belongs in, this corresponds to the folders under `/assets`.

+7. Add your new `DiagramStep` to the list in `packages/diagrams/lib/src/steps.dart`, sorted alphabetically.

+8. Generate assets with `bin/generate -s MyDiagramStep`, for more options see the [generation](#Generation) section.

 ## URL structure

 Reference the assets with this URL structure: